Tuesday, November 24, 2009

 Chris Banks and Mike Adams on History Channel

 The research of ETOX student Chris Banks and ETOX faculty member Mike Adams on a parasitoid wasp venom was featured on the show "Evolve: Venom" which as recently shown on the History Channel.
 In the segment, Chris shows how the Emerald Jewel wasp injects its toxin into the nervous system of a cockroach turning it into a zombie that can serve as a food source for the wasp's developing young.
 A YouTube clip of the segment can be seen here.
-Chris and Mike's segment begins at about 4 minutes and 40 seconds into the segment (3 of 5) and continues into the next segment (4 of 5).
+Chris and Mike's segment begins at about 23 minutes.
 Our congratulations to Chris and Mike for this nice recognition of their research.

 Green Materials Class